Snapshot of MediumFBA for a five strain bacterial model system with application to cystic fibrosis airway infections.

 • Download and unzip the file using Zip archive software.

-• The unzipped file will contain the following files: (1) the main application, MediumFBA_v1_1.mlappinstall; (2) an updated version of the COBRA function createMultipleSpeciesModel.m, which is needed to properly build medium metabolic models for BIGG reconstructions; (3) example core media containing common ions for AGORA, BIGG and KBase metabolic models; and (4) saved App states for co-culture models developed using AGORA and BIGG metabolic models.
+• The unzipped file will contain the following files: (1) the main application, MediumFBA_v_2_0.mlappinstall; (2) example core media containing common ions and amino acids for AGORA, BIGG and KBase metabolic models; (3) saved App state and result set for the five strain cystic fibrosis example described above.

 • Save the files in the desired working directory.